 Tick off all the must-sees in Bangkok with a sightseeing cruise.
 Kick off the tour with a symbolic visit to the Royal Palace and float on a traditional Thai long tail boat to explore Bangkok like a local!
 Or hop on a dinner cruise and soak in Bangkok’s city views by night while sipping on a glass of champagne and indulging in a gourmet Thai 6-course dinner!

 6. Treat yourself to a traditional Thai massage at Health Land

 With 10 locations all over Bangkok, you cannot miss treating yourself to a traditional Thai massage at a Health Land Spa.
 Take a break from the buzzing city and step into the relaxing oasis of their outlets.
 Continuously perfecting their treatments from both scientific research and local wisdom, you’ll have a hard time choosing your favourite treatments being spoilt for choice.

 Click here to browse their menu.

 A trip to Bangkok is not complete without having visited the Damnoen Saduak floating market.
 One of the most popular floating markets in Thailand, it’s not only a fantastic photo opportunity but it also offers a mouthwatering selection of local food to choose from.
 Avoid the typical tourist shops for a pleasant, refreshing morning outside the city!

-TAC tip: As the market is over an hour outside Bangkok, we suggest booking a trip there with a tour for a hassle free experience!
+TAC tip: As the market is over an hour outside Bangkok, we suggest booking your trip there online for a hassle free experience!

 8. Take a stroll at Lumpini Park